 The “corkscrew” punch where we rotate the fist at the end of the punch is unique to Oriental martial arts.

 Twisting the fist is something that we all know about and take for granted.
 And why shouldn’t we, we’ve been doing it since our very first class in Karate/Tae Kwon Do/most styles of Kung Fu .
 The reason that I write about it here, is because I believe that it is something that though deeply ingrained into us, is still not done quite right by a good many people.

 It may sound a bit strange to question something so basic, but bare with me.
-Although many will be Continue reading “The “Corkscrew” Punch (The Devil In The Detail)”
+Although many will be doing what I describe below, a good many others will not be.

 One of the most popular and most frequently visited postings that I’ve ever done on this website has been an unbiased look at the differences between Karate and Tae Kwon Do.
 So I thought I’d do the same between Karate and Kung Fu.